UffizziCloud/docs/docs/references/compose-spec.md

     This option requires that you have first connected your git repository in the Uffizzi Dashboard.

 ## <a id="services-top-level-element"></a>`services` configuration reference
 This section contains example configurations supported by a `services` definition.
+Note that Uffizzi supports service name resolution, so you can reference any service you declare in any block of your Compose.

 ### **build**